 GHAT Art Collection Artwork: His Majesty’s Theatre, a screenprint by Willie Rodger.

 ‘Evening Departure’ is inspired by the screenprint of the same name, by local artist Donald Addison, recounting the departure of the Orkney and Shetland ferry from Aberdeen Harbour as viewed from Fittie.

 GHAT Art Collection Artwork: Evening Departure, Fittie, a screenprint by Donald Addison.

-‘Snug Bar’ looks at Aberdeen’s lost physical heritage by focusing on this once well loved pub which is now an empty car park on the corner of James Street and Virginia Street.
-It is written in the local dialect and inspired by archival material and personal reminiscences on Aberdeen’s former nightlife.
+‘Snug Bar’ looks at Aberdeen’s lost physical heritage by focusing on this once well-loved pub which is now an empty car park on the corner of James Street and Virginia Street.
+It is written in the local dialect and inspired by archival material and personal reminiscences of Aberdeen’s former nightlife.